lionhylra/HYLImageManager/README.md

 ### UIImage+Store
 This UIImage Category is used in all HYLImageManager.
 If you want to specify your own path instead of image name in operation, just use this Category.

+### HYLFileManager
+This is a more generic version of CRUD convenient tool targeting at NSData.

 # Bonus

 ### HYLDownloadManager